saurabytes/MonarchMoneyTrendReport/README.md

 ## Contributions:

-This project is not setup for contributions, however I am happy to hear ideas.
-Feel free to send me a private message / email.
+This Github repo is not setup for contributions, however I am happy to hear ideas.
+Feel free to send me a private message / email to discuss.